Pet food ingredients explained

 Alternative nutrient sources

-Similarly, by using animal by-products, such as organ meat, ingredients of high nutritional value that are often outside the human food chain, we minimize waste.
-This approach also reduces strain on livestock production, an industry that is known to have an impact on the environment, and ensures we don't compete with the human food industry.
+Similarly, by using animal by-products such as organ meat, ingredients of high nutritional value that are often outside of the human food chain, we minimise waste.
+This approach also reduces strain on livestock production, an industry which is known to have an impact on the environment, and ensures we don't compete with the human food industry.

 Understanding Royal Canin pet food ingredients

-Royal Canin only accepts ingredients from validated suppliers that undergo regular, comprehensive audits.
-Find out more about the types of ingredients we use and the benefits they provide pets below.
+Royal Canin only accepts ingredients from validated suppliers who undergo regular, comprehensive audits.
+Find out more about the types of ingredient we use and the benefits they provide pets below.

 Examples of animal proteins